guilhermehas/guilhermehas.github.io/agda-posts/add-small-step-reduction.lagda.md

 ## Single step

-Here, the definition of single step reduction of the parallel reduction.
+Here, the definition of single step of the parallel reduction.

 ```
 infix 2 _⇛_